Estimation of the Order of Non-Parametric Hidden Markov Models using the Singular Values of an Integral Operator: Properties of the estimator of the HMM order

 If in addition Assumption~\ref{ass:regularity} holds true and if $h$ is small enough and $n$ is large enough to ensure that for some $\varepsilon >0$, $\sigma_L(T)>2\tau_{\alpha,h} + \varepsilon$, then

-\end{theorem} From \eqref{eq:overestimation_nknown}, the probability of overestimating the order of the HMM can be set as small as wanted for any value of the bandwidth $h$, and its related threshold is given by \eqref{eq:tau}.
-Therefore, even if the singular values of $T$ are estimated with bias from $T_h$ (when $h>0$, $\text{rank}(T) = \text{rank}(T_h)=L$ but for any $j=1,\ldots,L$ $\sigma_j(T)\neq\sigma_j(T_h)$), we can make the probability of overestimating $L$ as small as wanted if the sample size is large enough.
-This is no longer the case when dealing with the underestimation because $\alpha$ and $h$ should be defined in order to have $\sigma_L(T)>2\tau_{\alpha,h}$.
+\end{theorem} From \eqref{eq:overestimation_nknown}, the probability of overestimating the order of the HMM can be set as small as wanted for any value of the bandwidth $h$, by considering the threshold given by \eqref{eq:tau}.
+Therefore, even if the singular values of $T$ are estimated with bias from $T_h$ (when $h>0$, $\text{rank}(T) = \text{rank}(T_h)=L$ but for any $j=1,\ldots,L$ $\sigma_j(T)\neq\sigma_j(T_h)$), we can make the probability of overestimating $L$ as small as wanted.
+However, to avoid underestimating $L$, the method requires to consistently estimate $p$ by $p_h$, and so that the bandwidth $h$ tends to zero at a suitable rate in order to have $\sigma_L(T)>2\tau_{\alpha,h}$.
 Thus, only the variance of the estimators $\sigma_j(\hat{T}_{h,\by})$ can lead to the overestimation of $L$.
 Indeed, despite the bias, the ranks of $T$ and $T_h$ are the same.
 However, both the bias and the variance of the estimators $\sigma_j(\hat{T}_{h,\by})$ impact the underestimation.
 Note that the condition $\sigma_L(T)>2\tau_{\alpha,h}$ cannot be verified in practice since it depends on the singular values of the theoretical operator.
-The following section gives rules on $\alpha$ and $h$ sufficient to ensure consistency of the estimator \eqref{eq:overestimation_nknown}.
+The following section gives rules on $\alpha$ and $h$, which are sufficient to ensure the consistency of the estimator \eqref{eq:estimator}.